 - Currency Strength Indicator - This indicator places itself in a separate panel and shows a diagram of strengths for each currency for the current time frame.
 It can show you how the historical changes in the currency strengths and what strength they have right now.

-- Currency Heat Map Indicator – Is very helpful to see the market state in global.
+- Currency Heat Map Indicator – this indicator can help forex traders analyze currencies from a global perspective.
 It shows all possible relationships between pairs and arranges and colors them according to their strength or weakness.

 - Currency Strength Color Desk – Gives you an overall view of the market in a compact view.
 By comparison with the other 2 indicators, this one works with all TFs and shows the summarized result info by painting currencies with different colors.
 It also provides a final recommendation for each currency, using all time frames for making assessments.